kheme/laravel-supertext-nigeria/README.md

 ## Introduction

-This is a simple PHP wrapper for SuperText Nigeria's SMS API gateway.
+This is a simple Laravel wrapper for SuperText Nigeria's SMS API gateway.

 ## Installation